 This temperature rise is usually associated with cantering.
 However, if the horse is wearing boots and bandages, the leg cannot cool itself when the horse slows back to trot and walk and these high temperatures can remain for some time.

 There is clear evidence from two unrelated studies that these temperatures, in the lab, are seen to affect the survival of the tendon cells (Birch et al. 1997; Hosaka et al. 2006).
 After 10 minutes of heating at 45 °C, the tendon cell survival fraction was 91%, whereas heating for 10 min at 48°C resulted in a drop in the cell survival fraction to 22%.
 The study concluded that while temperatures experienced in the central core of the SDFT in vivo are unlikely to result in tendon cell death, repeated hyperthermic insults may compromise cell metabolism of matrix components, resulting in tendon central core degeneration (Birch et al, 1997).

 Cryochaps Ice Boots for Horses

 The results of these studies provide a good reason to do two things.
 Firstly remove boots and bandages as quickly as possible after exercise.
 Secondly, consider investing in a quality set of ice boots, such as Cryochaps.
 Cryochaps ice boots for horses are designed in the UK and have been tried, tested and developed to provide optimum cooling to the horse’s lower leg after exercise.
 Our equine ice boots are designed to cover all the soft tissues in the lower leg.
 Furthermore, the compression sleeve helps to provide ultimate cold transfer.
-The Cryochaps K2F ice boot for horses is available to purchase here.
+The Cryochaps K2F ice boot for horses is available to purchase via our website.

 The Exoskeleton by Cryochaps